Adyen Applicant Privacy Notice

 If an assessment is necessary in your case, we will inform you of this in advance and will always also inform you of the outcome of the test.

-DEI information you provide to us
+When you provide DEI information to us

 We sometimes use data we gather during the application phase to carry out statistical analyses of our successful applicants, for example to see which (university) degrees our successful applicants often hold.
 We use these statistics, which are never kept in any way that allows for identification of individuals, to optimize our recruitment strategy.
-If necessary, we can also use your information for our legitimate interest of protecting our legal rights, for example in connection with legal claims, and when we have a legal obligation to do so.
+If necessary, we can also use your information for our legitimate interest of protecting our legal rights, for example in connection with legal claims, and when we have a legal obligation to do so

-How long do we keep this information?
+How long do we keep your information?

+We will only keep data for as long as we reasonably need it for the purpose.
 We usually do not keep any data we process during the application phase for longer than one year following the recruitment decision.
 We generally keep your data for one year due to the fact that we receive a large number of applications and we need to be able to recognize applications which recur within short periods of time and to be able to refer back to such applications.
 Therefore, we keep your data for our legitimate interest of being able to administer and manage our recruitment administration and optimize the efficiency of our recruitment process.